 The carrier doesn't offer unlimited data, but it's now rolling out new tiers for people who know they tend to consume a lot of bits but don't want to pay for 20GB.
 A new 6GB More Everything plan will start at $70 a month (in addition to your $40 line access fee).
 Read More

 Among postpaid plans, shared data has become par for the course.
 Your family (or "family") gets a certain allocation of data that everyone is allowed to use.
 This way instead of everyone getting 2GB of 3G/4G LTE, with a few people hardly touching their allotment and others burning through theirs in a week, the heavy users can have at the otherwise unused data as well.

 Now Virgin Mobile is bringing the same treatment to prepaid, no-contract plans.
 In a deal that's available exclusively at Walmart, the Sprint subsidiary is letting customers sign up for a "Data Done Right" plan for roughly $30 a line.
 Read More

 As one of Sprint's prepaid mobile offerings, Boost Mobile's big draw is that it's affordable.
 But competition has ramped up as of late, and now the carrier has rolled out three new "Monthly Unlimited Select" service plans to shake things up.
 The offerings range from $40 to $60, and all are technically unlimited, only not really.

 Taking a closer look, the lowest plan offers 500MB of data.
 Users who exceed that amount then find themselves throttled down to 2G speeds for the remainder of the month.
+To make matters worse, all video streaming may be limited to 3G, regardless of how much of your allotment is left.
 Read More

 Update: Sprint has officially announced these new plans as of tonight.